bsherin/tacticdocs/docs/Module-Viewer-Keyboard-Shortcuts.rst

 Keyboard Shortcuts
 ==================

-Keyboard shortcuts for the module viewer.
-These are mosly just copied from here: https://codemirror.net/doc/manual.html#commands
+Keyboard shortcuts for the module viewer, and anywhere else you can edit code.
+These are mosly just copied
+from here: https://codemirror.net/doc/manual.html#commands

 :command:`autocomplete` :kbd:`Ctrl-Space` (PC), :kbd:`Ctrl-Space` (Mac)